 Adaptive clothes not only help the care recipient, they also make caregivers’ lives easier.
 Whether you’re a family or professional care partner, assisting someone in dressing and undressing can be stressful while also presenting a physical challenge.
 Care partners often need to lift someone off a wheelchair, putting undue pressure on their lower back.
 They might also need to roll someone over or lift up the care recipient’s lower body during dressing.
 Adaptive clothing makes this process easier, quicker, and safer for the care partner.
 My grandma used to throw a bit of a fit when a caregiver would accidentally cause her even the slightest bit of discomfort while getting her dressed.
 Adaptive clothing can eliminate that tension, so care partners can truly focus on care and use these moments instead to build trust.

 6. Adaptive Clothes Can Be Fashionable and Fabulous

 When a care recipient is happy, so too are care partners.
 Nobody wants to wear clothes that look and feel different from the styles they always wore.
 What we wear is a part of our identity, which should be respected and honored.
 As adults age (particularly those in care communities), their personal identity and preferences can become less a priority for caregivers who focus on their most basic health and wellness needs.
 Wearing clothes that you like to wear, because they look and feel great, provides an important emotional and cognitive boost.

 Joe & Bella is dedicated to our mission of supporting care partners by helping make older adults’ lives more dignified, easier, and happier.
-Please browse our collection of adaptive wear here, and please let us know if you have any questions or suggestions.
+Please browse our collection of adaptive wear for men and adaptive wear for women here, and please let us know if you have any questions or suggestions.